paixaop/node-sodium/README.md

 	sudo npm install node-gyp -g

+Compiling libsodium requires autoconf, automake and libtool so if you get an errors about these tools missing please install them.
+On Mac OS you can do so with:

+    brew install libtool autoconf automake

 ## Windows Install

 Windows installs will automatically attempt to download LibSodium binary distribution, and include files, from [my repo](https://github.com/paixaop/libsodium-bin).